 Heat Tracing for Curtain Fire Sprinkler Systems

-It is important to verify that the equipment used on a fire sprinkler system is listed, certified for this specific use.
+It is important to verify that the equipment used on a fire sprinkler system is listed and certified for this specific use.
 A trace heating system intended for fire sprinkler applications, including curtain wall applications, is typically composed of several elements including the trace heating cable, components and accessories, and associated controls.

 UL’s certification of a heat tracing systems for fire sprinklers includes elements from IEEE 515.1 that are relevant to sprinkler systems along with additional requirements described in UL 515A, Outline of Investigation for Electrical Resistance Trace Heating and Associated Controls for Use In Sprinkler and Standpipe Systems.